 We have to check it with their past testimony.

-So I'm not dodging the question, uh, but I just don't think it would be appropriate to say anything other than the fact that they did cooperate, they did answer all the questions.
+So I'm not dodging the question, but I just don't think it would be appropriate to say anything other than the fact that they did cooperate.

-Sean, you want to be a part of the program.
+You want to be a part of the program.

-All right, so with all this breaking news today, Sarah Carter now looking into the uh the possibility, the House Intel Committee is now Investigating, well, what did John Kerry know, his possible role in the unverified dossier paid for by Hillary and the DNC?
+The House Intel Committee is now investigating, well, what did John Kerry know, his possible role in the unverified dossier paid for by Hillary and the DNC?

 And so that's now a big question.

-How are we going to get to the fact that uh Americans have been abused on a high level in terms of the weapons of intelligence now turned against them?
+How are we going to get to the fact that Americans have been abused on a high level in terms of the weapons of intelligence now turned against them?

-Louis, we will start with you.
+Louis, we'll start with you.

-Well, it is really outrageous, and you know, having been a former felony judge, I just can't believe that these the federal FISA judges don't have enough self-respect, even if not for themselves, at least for the court, that if somebody comes in there and doesn't give you they're not honest with you, they don't give you all the information, they misrepresent.
+And, you know, having been a former felony judge, I just can't believe that these federal FISA judges don't have enough self-respect, even if not for themselves, at least for the court, that if somebody comes in there and doesn't give you, they're not honest with you, they don't give you all the information they misrepresent, how do you not put somebody in jail for committing a fraud upon the court?

-Nobody has been held to account for the misrepresentations to the court.
+It just blows my mind that how they nobody has been held to account for the misrepresentations to the court.

-Uh, but you're right.
+But you're right.

 Every other federal court in the country owes its existence and its jurisdiction to the U.S. Congress.

-As uh some people said, you know, we brought them into the world, we can take them out.
+Some people said, you know, we brought them into the world.

 But when you think about it, Louie, everything the Clintons do wrong, they seem to get away with.